-5.11.
-Gases, vapours and aerosols from volatile liquids or liquefied gases may, upon release, form a cloud and drift.
+- 5.11.
+Gases, vapours and aerosols from volatile liquids or liquefied gases maymight, upon release, form a cloud and drift.
 The drifting cloud might adversely affect the safe operation of the nuclear installation.
 For example, if hazardous gases permeate the buildings of the nuclear installation, they might pose a hazard to operating personnel or to items important to safety.
-This could affect the habitability of the control room and other important plant areas and emergency response facilities, and all such potential effects should be considered.
+This could affect the habitability of the control room and other important plant areas and emergency response facilities, and all such potential effects should be considered. - 5.12.

-5.12.
 The most practical method of defence against a hazard of this type is to ensure protection from the potential source by means of distance.
-Otherwise, design measures such as protective barriers and/or ventilation systems should be provided.
+Otherwise, design measures such as protective barriers and/or ventilation systems should be provided. - 5.13.

-5.13.
 Clouds of toxic or asphyxiant gases can have severe effects on the personnel of a nuclear installation.
 Corrosive gases can damage safety systems and might, for example, cause loss of insulation in electrical systems.
-These matters should be given careful consideration in the evaluation of the hazards.
+These matters should be given careful consideration in the evaluation of the hazards. - 5.14.

-5.14.
 Drifting clouds of explosive or flammable gases or vapours can also adversely affect the nuclear installation without entering buildings (e.g. by affecting people and equipment outside the buildings); consequently, suitable protection measures should be taken.
-Recommendations on protection against explosions and fires are provided in Sections 6 and 7.
+Recommendations on protection against explosions and fires are provided in Sections 6 and 7, respectively. - 5.15.

-5.15.
 Local meteorological conditions should be considered conservatively in estimating the danger due to a drifting cloud of hazardous material.
 In particular, dispersion studies based on probability distributions of wind direction, wind speed and atmospheric stability class should be made.
-Another consideration is the local topography between the source of HIEEs and the nuclear installation site, especially for dense (heavier than air) gases that will tend to flow downhill in a similar way to liquids.

-5.16.
-For an underground release of hazardous gases or vapours, consideration should be given to escape routes and to seepage effects that might result in high concentrations of hazardous gases in buildings or the formation of hazardous gas clouds within the screening distance value.

-5.17.
-Where there are multiple nuclear installations on the same site, a source of hazardous gases can be the adjacent installations, since these will be nearby and the opportunity for dispersion of the gas plume will be limited, and this should be considered.
+Another consideration is the local topography between the source of HIEEs and the nuclear installation site, especially for dense (heavier than air) gases that will tend to flow downhill in a similar way to liquids. - 5.16.
+For an underground release of hazardous gases or vapours, consideration should be given to escape routes and to seepage effects that might result in high concentrations of hazardous gases in buildings or the formation of hazardous gas clouds within the screening distance value. - 5.17.
+Where there are multiple nuclear installations on the same site, a source of hazardous gases can be the adjacent installations, since as these will be nearby and the opportunity for dispersion of the gas plume will be limited, and this should be considered.

-HAZARD ASSESSMENT FOR HUMAN INDUCED EXTERNAL EVENTS INVOLVING THE RELEASE OF HAZARDOUS MATERIAL to the uncertainty associated with screening distance values, sources of HIEEs just beyond these regions should also be identified if they contain especially large quantities of hazardous materials.
+HAZARD ASSESSMENT FOR HUMAN INDUCED EXTERNAL EVENTS INVOLVING THE RELEASE OF HAZARDOUS MATERIAL generic screening distance values (see Table A-1 in the Annex).
+Sources of HIEEs within these regions should then be identified.
+Owing to the uncertainty associated with screening distance values, sources of HIEEs just beyond these regions should also be identified if they contain especially large quantities of hazardous materialsmaterial.

 5.18.
-Stationary sources and mobile sources of HIEEs involving the release of hazardous liquids and gases are listed in Table 2.
+Stationary sources and mobile sources of HIEEs involving the release of hazardous liquids and gases are listed in Table $2{\frac{1}{2}}$ in the Appendix.
 Recommendations on data collection are provided in Section 4.
-First, the regions of interest should be located based on generic screening distance values (see Table A-1).
-Sources of HIEEs within these regions should then be identified.
-Owing
+First, the regions of interest should be located based on the basis of